COVID-19 Information

 + Full bio

-Jordan is married to Chelsea Coble and is the proud father of Keyara, Hadley and Nyelle.
-He was one of the original attendees of what was then, the Westbank Indian Band school, now Sensisyusten, attended high school at MBSS and earned is degree from UBCO.
-Jordan also graduated from the 4 year adult immersion language program at the Syilx Language House while continuing to help grow the Sncewips Heritage Museum into the influential centre it has come to be recognized as today.
+Jordan is married to Chelsea Coble and is the proud father of Keyara, Hadley, and Nyelle.
+He was one of the original attendees of what was then the Westbank Indian Band school, now Sensisyusten, and attended high school at MBSS.
+Jordan earned his degree from UBCO, and also graduated from the 4-year adult immersion language program at the Syilx Language House.
+Additionally, he has completed numerous courses and programs related to Indigenous governance, leadership, and project management.

 Way̓ limləm̓t